ramellose/anuran/README.md

 ### Contributions

-This software is still in early alpha.
 Any feedback or bug reports will be much appreciated!
+Please create an issue [here](https://github.com/ramellose/anuran/issues) to report any problems.

 ## Authors